 - Positive Effect on Cancer-Related Treatments

-Peppermint oil can substitute drugs that address chemotherapy-induced nausea.
+Peppermint oil may help address chemotherapy-induced nausea.
 It can also help treat hot flashes in women receiving treatment for breast cancer.8

 Peppermint oil was found to have a beneficial effect on drug-resistant herpes simplex virus when applied topically.
-Because of its lipophilic nature, peppermint oil is able to pass through the skin, making it an ideal treatment against recurrent herpes infection.9
+Because of its lipophilic nature, peppermint oil is able to pass through the skin, making it potentially useful against recurrent herpes infection.9

-Using peppermint oil on shingles rash also improves pain induced by the disease.
+Using peppermint oil on shingles rash also helps improve pain induced by the disease.